 It is impossible to list every place that offers a couple's retreat or romantic getaway package, but here are some favorites to start with.

-Downtown, you can try the romance package at one of the city’s most historic bed and breakfasts.
+Downtown, you can try the romance package at one of the city's most historic bed and breakfasts.
 Plush robes, champagne and chocolate covered strawberries await your arrival at the John Rutledge House Inn.
-The package also includes in-room massages, dinner at Circa 1886 Restaurant as well as a rickshaw ride around town.
+The package also includes in-room massages and dinner at Circa 1886 with a rickshaw ride to and from the restaurant.

 Also downtown is the Ansonborough Inn, which mixes its romance with history.
 Located just off the Market area, the neighborhood was named for Lord Anson, who won the property in a poker game after being sent to Charleston in 1724 to protect the coast from pirates.

 Charleston is filled with fabulous restaurants for couples, but here are a few of our favorites for romance.